How to Invest $200K: 9 Best Ways in 2023

 A robo-advisor is an automated investing service that uses algorithms to allocate your investments.

 Two of the most popular robo-advisors are Betterment and Wealthfront.
-Thanks to demand from millennials, many leading brokerages offer robo-advisor accounts as well.
+Thanks to demand from millennials, many leading brokerages also offer robo-advisor accounts.

-Some robo-advisor accounts allow you to take advantage of tax-loss harvesting at certain investment thresholds, which is a buzzword you’ve probably heard lately.
+Some robo-advisor accounts even allow you to take advantage of tax-loss harvesting at certain investment thresholds to make your investing decisions more efficient.

 Learn about the top robo advisors.